 - The difficulty of this activity is as requested but it’s not tough.

-- This activity has a 1:8 instructor/student ratio.
+- This activity has up to a 1:8 instructor/student ratio.

-- The maximum group size is 8 with 1 guide.
+- The maximum group size is 8 with 2 guides.

 - For parties larger than 8, please contact us.